1.800.858.7378npic@oregonstate.edu

 Animal exposure

-1. If your animal needs medical attention right now, consider calling your local veterinarian, a local emergency clinic, or calling the ASPCA Animal Poison Control Center (APCC) at 888-426-4435.
-APCC may charge a fee.
+1. If your animal needs medical attention immediately, consider calling your local veterinarian or a local emergency clinic.
+You may also call the ASPCA Animal Poison Control Center (APCC) at 888-426-4435 or Pet Poison Helpline at 855-764-7661 (a consultation fee may apply).

 2. Consider reporting the incident to the product manufacturer.
 Manufacturers are required by law to submit reports of adverse effects to the Environmental Protection Agency (EPA).